QuentinRa/blog.quentinra.dev/maths/matrix/index.md

 ## Linear System

-A linear system is a set of equations that can solved together.
-Solving one, will give you a variable value that you can use to solve another one until you solved everything.
+A linear system is a set of equations that can be solved together.
+Solving one will give you the value of one variable, that you can use to solve another one until you solved everything.

 What's convenient is that you can use a matrix for that because the GAUSS method (and a lot of other methods in Numerical analysis) needs a matrix.
 The rules are that the values in the matrix are the coefficient between the variables ($0$ if not found, $1$ if $x$ or $n$ if $n * x$).
-The last column is the vector $b$ made with the values after the equals operator.
+The last column is the vector $b$ made with the values after the equals (`second membre`).

 * [Example](linear-system/example.md)